Conditions for Equivalent Noise Sensitivity of Geometric and Dynamical Quantum Gates: EXAMPLES

 where the eigenstates accumulate a non-Abelian phase $u_{n}(t)$ given by

-Thus, if we consider the effect of a time-dependent unitary transformation $V$ on the Hamiltonian, we get an expression for the change in the geometric and dynamical components of the Lewis-Riesenfeld phase similar to Eqs.~\eqref{eq:geom-phase-change} and \eqref{eq:dyn-phase-change}:
+Thus, if we again consider the effect of changing the Hamiltonian as expressed by a quantum canonical transformation (again, without loss of generality) via time-dependent unitary $V$, we get expressions for the changes in the geometric and dynamical components of the Lewis-Riesenfeld phase similar to Eqs.~\eqref{eq:geom-phase-change} and \eqref{eq:dyn-phase-change}:

+We note that the dynamical and geometric contributions to the phase are easily separable in the Abelian case, as in Eqs.~\eqref{eq:geom-phase-change} and \eqref{eq:dyn-phase-change}.
+In the non-Abelian case, the gate accumulates matrix-valued dynamical and geometric phase components at each time step, as seen in Eq.~\eqref{eq:lewis-riesenfeld-phase-deg}, which generally do not commute.
+Thus, the inseparability of the phase's time-ordered integral can lead to nontrivial dynamical contributions even if the integral of $\mathcal{E}(t)$ in Eq.~\eqref{eq:dynamical-phase-deg} is zero.
+This is why purely geometric non-Abelian gates are typically defined to have $\mathcal{E}(t) = 0$ within the computational basis \cite{Sjoqvist_2012,Sjoqvist_2016}.
+Therefore, to illustrate that a non-Abelian gate is no longer purely geometric, it is sufficient to show that the transformation $V$ produces a nontrivial $\tilde{\mathcal{E}}$ in Eq.~\eqref{eq:dyn-phase-change-nonAbel}.
+Specifically, it is sufficient to show that $\tilde{\mathcal{E}}_{n;ab}(t) \neq 0$ where $a$ and $b$ index the computational basis states.

+On the other hand, it is possible to simultaneously diagonalize both matrices in special cases where $\left[\mathcal{A}(t),\mathcal{E}(t)\right] = 0$ which allows the decoupling of the geometric and dynamical phase contributions (for example, in adiabatic non-Abelian geometric gates \cite{Zanardi_1999}).
+In such cases, it is again straightforward to separate and tune the two types of phase.